-If you have spent any time in the evangelical church you have heard people talk about sharing their testimony.
+If you have spent any time in the evangelical church, you have heard people talk about sharing their Christian testimony.
 If you don’t know what that means, a person’s testimony is basically their story of why they believe in God and what that has meant to their life.

-Some people have very dramatic stories about how their faith has turned around their lives while others have more prosaic stories.
+Some people have very dramatic stories about how their Christian faith has transformed their lives, while others have more prosaic stories.

 But in your hearts revere Christ as Lord.
 Always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have.